hnatekmarorg/llm-eval/output/qwen3-30b-instruct-04_refactoring.md

-Here's a refactored version of your Go code that loads the scene from a YAML file instead of hardcoding it.
+Here's a refactored version of your Go program that loads the scene from a YAML file instead of hardcoding it.
 We'll use the `gopkg.in/yaml.v3` package to parse the YAML configuration.

 ---